Tsuki-Bakery/qemu-virgl-whpx/README.md

 > [!NOTE]
 > Due to potential licensing problems, we can't include source code and DLL (Dynamic-link library) files for now.
 You will need to manually find and copy those files by following guidance in this guide.

-To build QEMU with WHPX (Windows Hypervisor Platform) support, the following headers from the Windows SDK are required:

-- WinHvEmulation.h
-- WinHvPlatform.h
-- WinHvPlatformDefs.h

-These headers are typically located at `C:\Program Files (x86)\Windows Kits\10\Include\<your_windows_version>\um` and should be copied to the root directory of this project (same level with Dockerfile).

 Build the Docker image and load it into the local registry:
    ```bash
    # For most platforms (Linux, Windows, Intel Mac):